makyo/drab-makyo.com/will/will.md

     * To James Clary (Everett, WA): you may have my collar.
 It was always yours.
     * To Russel Reed (Redwood City, CA): all my music on physical media.
 All CDs, vinyl, and the one cassette tape I own, plus any sheet music you  may want.
 You became the musical connection in my life.
     * To Conor McKeown (Leics, UK): every single corgi-themed thing I owned.
 You're my number one best corgi, after all.
+    * To Colton-Reye (pseudonym; unsure of location): all my Magic: The Gathering cards, as we got back into it together.
     * To Justin Coffman (Charlotte, NC (I think)): my leash, which you bore so well.
     * To Cullen Mahaney (Charlotte, NC (I think)): my copy of the comic *Pies*, in which nothing is said.
     * To Jamie Culpon (San Jose, CA): my hard-bound, gold-trimmed copy of *Dune*, in the hopes that it keeps giving you strange and wonderful thoughts about the bene geserit.